Jozott00/AdaptiveCaretScroll/README.md

 ## Installation

-1. Download the `.jar` file from the GitHub releases.
+1. Download the `.zip` file from the GitHub releases.
 2. Open IntelliJ IDEA, go to `File > Settings > Plugins`.
-3. Click `Install Plugin from Disk` and select the downloaded `.jar` file.
+3. Click `Install Plugin from Disk` and select the downloaded `.zip` file.

 Or install it directly from IntelliJ's Plugin Marketplace.